drvinceknight/unpeudemath/_posts/2015-02-07-playing_against_a_mixed_strategy_in_class.md

 categories : pedagogy
 tags       :
 - gametheory
-comments   : false
+comments   : true
 ---

 This post if very late but I have been very busy with some really exciting things.
 I will describe some of the data gathered in class when we played against a random strategy played by a computer.
-I have recently helped organise a conference in [Namibia](www.python-namibia.org) teaching Python.
+I have recently helped organise a conference in [Namibia](https://www.python-namibia.org) teaching Python.
 It was a tremendous experience and I will write a post about that soon.

 We played against a modified version of matching pennies which we have used quite a few times: